timabell/timwise.co.uk/_posts/2019-07-08-why-every-team-needs-a-delivery-manager.md

 > ~ Joel Spolsky -
 > <https://www.joelonsoftware.com/2000/03/19/two-stories/>

-but I've personally never seen it called out as a specific role like this outside of my work for "Digital" teams in UK Government.
-I hope this becomes more common everywhere.
+I've personally never seen delivery management called out as a specific named role outside of my work for "Digital" teams in UK Government.
+I hope this role becomes more common everywhere.

 As a developer on an Agile team working inside a government team (not for the first time), I am eternally grateful for all the things I *don't* have to worry